enggei/nextgen/src/main/java/com/generator/generators/templatesSwing/readme.txt

-# create an editor-form which allows to create GraphStream-styles from Statements

 # create an Editor, which is runnable on itself. (or added as a panel into JFrame with many other editors)

 # always generate all classes, remove options in DesktopEditor!